drweaver/py_garage_server/README.md

 ##Configuration

 Application settings should be placed in garage_config.json.
-A template is available at [_garage_config.json](_garage_config.json) (garage_config.json is in .gitignore to ensure it is not commited to version control).
-Copy this file from the application folder with command:
+Make a copy of the template file and edit with required configuration:

 ```bash
 cp _garage_config.json garage_config.json